ariesiitr/Filte_and_Song_Suggestion/README.md

 # Filter-and-Song-suggestion-bot
-In this project, we recognize real images of emotions (Angry, Digusted, Fearful, Happy, Neutral, Sad, Surprised) in order to classify an incoming image as one of seven emotions.
-After identifying the emotion, the bot then recommends a song that would be suitable for the given emotion.
+tn this project  we have predefined 7 emotions that an user can have and a song will be played according to the recognised mood of the user in real time.

-## Part 1: Identifying emotions
+## Part 1: Identifying emotions.
-Emotion identification is done through a pre trained model developed in Keras with Tensorflow.
-Real time face detection is done using OpenCV.

-## Part 2: Recommending songs
-Stored songs according to different emotions 'angry', 'disgusted', 'fearful', 'happy', 'neutral', 'sad', 'surprised'.
+Various emotions like  'angry', 'disgusted', 'fearful', 'happy', 'neutral', 'sad', and  'surprised' is  detected.

-Recommend a random song from the list of songs under the emotion given as input.
+## Part 2: Song Recommendation
+On recognising the mood of the user, a song from the stored playlist is played.